 There’s no way around it: Building stakeholder trust is a gradual process.
 From your first interaction, you should start demonstrating that you are committed to this process.
 Show that you plan to communicate openly and regularly, are dedicated to transparency, and genuinely care about their ongoing needs.
 While this may take time, as well as effort on your part to practice these strategies regularly, the result will be a more productive and rewarding relationship — both for your stakeholders and yourself.

 But you don’t have to do this all on your own.
 Mural’s open-ended design gives you an endless variety of ways to communicate, collaborate, and produce consistently excellent results.
-Even if you don’t want to build out your own whiteboard, we have an entire library of templates to get you started fast.
+If you don’t want to start from scratch, we have an entire library of templates to get you started fast.

 Want to start strengthening stakeholder trust even more?
 Take your client engagements to the next level with our client collaboration cheat sheet.